Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Compound columns
 ~~~~~~~~~~~~~~~~

-Since version 0.7.0, compound columns are supported.
-In the example above, 8 fields will be displayed in 5 columns,
+Compound columns are supported.
+In the example above, 8 fields will be displayed in 5 columns, conserving horizontal
-conserving horizontal display space of datatable row:
+display space of datatable row:

 .. list-table:: MemberGrid
    :widths: 20 20 20 20 20